-Item Pass/Fail Comments Equipment installed, operational, accessible for maintenance, free of defect.
-All shipped loose parts installed.
-All control system functions and interlocking systems are programmed and operable per contract documents, including final setpoints and schedules and with debugging, loop tuning and sensor and device calibrations completed.
-Terminal screws and wiring connections secure in control and electrical panels.
-Test and balance (TAB) complete and approved for the air and hydronic systems.
-All start-up deficiency items for this equipment corrected.
+Item Pass/Fail Comments

+Equipment installed, operational, accessible for

+maintenance, free of defect.

+All control system functions for this and all

+interlocking systems are programmed and

+operable per contract documents, including

+final setpoints and schedules and with

+debugging, loop tuning and sensor and device calibrations completed.

+Test and balance (TAB) complete and

+approved for the hydronic system.

+All start-up deficiency items for this equipment

+corrected.

 Safeties and operating ranges reviewed.

-Equipment clean inside and out.
-Equipment and duct identification complete.
-No damage to coil fins, bent fins combed straight.
-Access doors in place and large enough to maintain service points.
-Damper linkages are tight and dampers are in correct positions when power is off.
-No unusual noise or vibrations.
+Equipment clean inside and out